 - Information source

 - External project funding

 - Delivery of programs

 - Opportunity to shape the future of your industry by speaking to your representatives and volunteering as a director to represent your fellow-producers.

-Government and ALMA need projects and advancements to be industry-driven; ALP provides that driver – your representation - to these projects.
+Government need projects and advancements to be industry-driven; ALP provides that driver – your representation - to these projects.
 Without a strong infrastructure and a sound business plan, ALP could not participate to this level and leverage this kind of funding.

 A refund request may be submitted for check-off payments made after September 1st, 2010.

 - A refund request must be received by Alberta Lamb Producers by the 25th of the month following purchase, e.g. if tags are purchased in January, the refund request must be received by Alberta Lamb Producers postmarked or fax-dated no later than February 25th – the same date the remittance is received from CCWG.
 No extenuating circumstances will be considered.